ikozyris/rplidar-ev3/README.md

 ```

 ## Hardware setup
-The Lidar is an RPlidar, I used the A1 model.
+The Lidar is an RPlidar, I used the A1 model. <br>

-TODO
+Motors: 2 Large motors on B and C <br>
+Sensors: Proximity, Color, Gyro